S&P 500 Historical Drawdowns

 Depth: The maximum percentage decline from the peak to the trough.
 A depth of -56.8% means the index lost more than half its value.

-Duration: The number of trading days (approximate) from the start of the decline to the trough.
+Duration: The approximate number of calendar days from the start of the decline to the trough.

 Severity Score: An estimated Drawdown Severity Score based on DrawdownAlerts' methodology, which considers both depth and duration relative to historical norms.
 Higher scores indicate more extreme, statistically rare drawdowns.